MAAE - (SMarts)

 SHow-Me Arts (SMarts) Student Advocacy Summit

-Training the next generation of arts advocates, the SHOW-ME Arts program (SMarts) provides information, training and role-playing activities for students - who then apply those skills by meeting with their legislators. and participants arranged their own meetings with their legislator to coincide with the other Fine Arts celebrations at the capitol.
+Geared for students middle school and up, this project trains the next generation of arts advocates.
+The SHOW-ME Arts program (SMarts) provides information, training and role-playing activities for students - who then apply those skills by meeting with their legislators. and participants arranged their own meetings with their legislator to coincide with the other Fine Arts celebrations at the capitol.

 Purpose of the Show-Me Arts Summit